jfranzani/meli-test/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Go into server folder and Run `npm run serve` for lisetning to an Express server on `http://localhost:3000/`.

+Alternative you can run `npm run serve` on Application's Root to run Both the Application and the server.

 ## Code scaffolding